krystalbrantley/customer_churn_analysis/README.md

 ![Customer Churn Analysis Groups and Categories](https://github.com/krystalbrantley/customer_churn_analysis/blob/main/Customer%20Churn%20Groups.png?raw=true)

-### Investigate Churn Rate by State
-- California has an abnormally high churn rate with more than 60% of customers leaving.

 ### Analyze and Visualize Data
 #### Analyzing Demographics
 - **Churn rate by age:** The churn rate increases with age.
 Senior citizens (age 65 and over) have a churn rate of 38.46%, significantly above the average.